Cases of Intergroup Tensions and Conflicts in Malaysia

 c.
 Checking the source link

 i.
-Step 1 – Hover to the desired event (dot)
+Step 1 – Navigate to the desired point by dragging along the map with two fingers.

 ii.
 As for the date box, you may drag the data slider to adjust the duration of month(s) and year(s) to narrow down your time period.
 Alternatively, you may manually select the date that applies by clicking on the calendar control to fill in your date selection.